-Underpinned by our commitment to work in with Traditional Owners, partnership collaborates across government and DEECA to deliver key policies and outcomes in support of communities and industries that use our forests and is directly responsible for recreation policy and service delivery in state forests.
+Underpinned by our commitment to work in partnership with Traditional Owners, BFS collaborates across government and DEECA to deliver key policies and outcomes in support of communities and industries that use our forests and is directly responsible for recreation policy and service delivery in state forests.

-BFS plays a key role in working alongside under Victorian emergency services the Government's 'all communities, all emergencies' operating framework, including to meet DEECA's responsibilities before, during and after emergency event.
+BFS plays a key role in working alongside emergency services under the Victorian Government's 'all communities, all emergencies' operating framework, including to meet DEECA's responsibilities before, during and after an emergency event.

-BFS undertakes regulatory functions for timber harvesting, biodiversity, public land use and fire prevention, leads development and advice on forest. fire and emergency management policy, strategy and legislation, and delivers safe and fit-for-purpose capability solutions including state-wide assets, equipment, technology and learning, ensuring consistency with the Victorian Government's broader strategic objectives
+BFS undertakes regulatory functions for timber harvesting, biodiversity, public land use and fire prevention, leads development and advice on forest, fire and emergency management policy, strategy and legislation, and delivers safe and fit-for-purpose capability solutions including state-wide assets, equipment, technology and learning, ensuring consistency with the Victorian Government's broader strategic objectives